 Overview – Zimbabwe

 Because of the political situation in Zimbabwe, tourists are few and prices are competitive.
 Years of political instability has paid its toll on the country, but the main parks are still cared for and well worth visiting.
-Hwange is not to be missed, and Mana Pools offers great canoeing safaris on the Zambezi.
-Victoria Falls, Africa’s largest waterfall, is a must-go-to destination; standing in the spray of this powerful curtain of flowing water is both moving and overwhelming.
+Hwange National Park is not to be missed, and Mana Pools National Park offers great canoeing safaris on the Zambezi.
+Victoria Falls, Africa’s largest waterfall, is a must-go-to destination; standing in the spray of this powerful curtain of flowing water is both moving and majestic.

 Pros & Cons